osmosis-labs/osmosis/x/callback/spec/README.md

 ## Concepts

-Callbacks are an intent submitted by a smart contract or a contract admin or a contract owner(as set in x/rewards), which requests the protocol to execute an endpoint on the given contract for the desired height.
+Callbacks are an intent submitted by a smart contract or a contract admin or a contract owner, which requests the protocol to execute an endpoint on the given contract for the desired height.
 The data structure of a callback can be found at [callback.proto](../../../proto/osmosis/callback/v1beta1/callback.proto#L12).

 The authorized user can register a callback by providing the following: